 What is the Lifetime Allowance?

-The Lifetime Allowance is the total value of all pension benefits you can have without triggering an excess benefits tax charge.
-If the value of your pension benefits when you take them (not including any state retirement pension, pension credit or any partner’s or dependant’s pension you may be entitled to) is more than the Lifetime Allowance, or more than any protections you may have, you will have to pay tax on the excess benefits.
+The lifetime allowance is the total value of all pension benefits you can have without triggering an excess benefits tax charge.
+In the Spring Budget in 2023 the Government announced it was removing the lifetime allowance tax charge for 2023/24 and would take steps to abolish the lifetime allowance from 2024/25 though a future Finance Bill.
+If the value of your pension benefits when you take them (not including any state retirement pension, state pension credit or any partner’s or dependant’s pension you are entitled to) is more than the lifetime allowance, or more than any protections you may have, you will have to pay tax on the excess benefits.

-The Lifetime Allowance covers any pension benefits you may have in all tax-registered pension arrangements – not just the Local Government Pension Scheme (LGPS (NI)).
+The lifetime allowance covers any pension benefits you have in all tax-registered pension arrangements – not just the LGPS (NI).

-The Lifetime Allowance was introduced in 2006 and was reduced in 2012, 2014 and again in 2016.
-Each time the Lifetime Allowance limit reduced, if you had already planned your pension savings based on the higher Lifetime Allowance limit you could protect your pension savings by applying to HMRC for Lifetime Allowance protection.
-These protections are covered in more detail below.
+The lifetime allowance was introduced in 2006 and was reduced in 2012, 2014 and again in 2016.
+Each time the lifetime allowance reduced, if you had already planned your pension savings based on the higher lifetime allowance, you were able to protect your pension savings by applying to HMRC for a lifetime allowance protection.
+These protections are explained under the section on protections.

 |Tax Year||Lifetime Allowance|

 For pensions that you first take on or after 6 April 2006, the capital value is worked out by multiplying your annual pension by 20 and adding any lump sum you take from the pension scheme.
 The figures used for this calculation are those that you are taking e.g. after any conversion of pension for additional lump sum.